 It has been estimated that the global tours and activities market may be worth approximately $150 billion annually and is marked as a major growth area for the future.

 With this being the case many businesses in the leisure and tourism sector are looking at expanding their offerings to capture this growing market.
 Whether it is walking holidays, cycle holidays, wine tasting breaks, garden breaks, cookery holidays or spa breaks the possibilities for diversification are endless.
-In this article Kathryn Heath, senior associate in the IP & IT team explores some of the considerations for those looking to tap into the tours and experiences market for the first time.
+In this article our IP, IT and Data Protection team explores some of the considerations for those looking to tap into the tours and experiences market for the first time.

 Adding to your existing offering and moving outside your comfort zone can be risky but the benefits can really pay off.
 Below are some issues to consider before embarking on offering a new service:

 The Package Travel and Linked Travel Arrangement Regulations 2018 which came into force last year brought many of those offering experiences and activities within the scope of package holidays for the first time.
 This means the organiser of the holiday is liable for the performance of the travel services included in the package (even if the services were performed by a third party